markuta/add.re/index.md

 #### Why Add.re domain name?
 Simple really, it's three characters long and somewhat resembles address or addr as in the `ip addr` Linux command.

-#### What will the Server-Side be built with?
+#### What will the Server-Side be built on?
-The plan, is to use Django Web Framework, uWSGI, Nginx, PostgreSQL and Elasticsearch.
+The plan is to use Django Web Framework, uWSGI, Nginx, PostgreSQL and Elasticsearch.
 Running on Debian 9.